DiyaPrasad2002/Consumer_Complaint_Resoltuion_Analyisis_Project/README.md

-# Consumer_Complaint_Resolution_Analysis_Project
-The data consisted of information about companies and their consumer complaints.
-The project is based on analyzing the data, picking up the appropriate classification model and find out if the consumers ended up satisfied post the company's response to the issue.

-For the same :
+# Consumer Complaint Resolution Prediction Model

+This is a self-made project which involves using a machine learning classification model in order to predict the complaint status of a consumer in various banking firms, involving multitide of financial grievances from loans to debts and credit faults.

+## Project Overview and Dataset

+The dataset was picked up from kaggle.
+You may find it here : https://www.kaggle.com/datasets/kaggle/us-consumer-finance-complaints

+The dataset consists of 18 columns and 555957 rows, with information about the company concerned, their products and sub-products, issue and sub-issue and the residential information of the consumer.
+Each individual consumer is identified by his/her consumer ID.
+No personal information of the consumer is exploited for the analysis and model building.

+For the prediction task, I have used an AdaBoost Classifier model in order to predict if the consumer ends up satisfied or dissatidfied even after the company has catered to their issue.
+The problem is thus a 'binary classification task'.

+## Requirements
+- Python 3.11.0
+- Numpy
+- Pandas
+- Seaborn and Matplotlib
+- Scikit-learn for models and preprocessing

+## Tasks Accomplished
-- Used techniques like data cleaning, EDA and PCA to modify and train data for analysis
+- Used techniques like data cleaning, EDA and data imputation to prepare data for analysis and model building
 - Used Python libraries like matplotlib and seaborn for data visualization and draw inferences from the data
-- Apply correlation analysis to understand the relationship between the target and the feature variables
-- Test various classification models and figure out the appropriate one based on the accuracy scores and r2 scores
+- Test various classification models and figure out the appropriate one based on the accuracy and precision scores
 - Finally, use AdaBoost Classifier to predict if the consumer ends up disputed or not
+- Using streamlit to deploy the model and make it function

+## Model Performance
+Precision Score = 1.0
+Accuracy Score = 0.7981